OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

-### OMTG-CRYPTO-003: Test for Use of Insecure and/or Deprecated Algorithms
+### Testing for Insecure and/or Deprecated Cryptographic Algorithms

 #### Overview